JordanCWard/SQL/README.md

 4. Tesla

 Tesla is investigating production bottlenecks and they need your help to extract the relevant data. <br>
-Write a query to determine which parts have begun the assembly process but are not yet finished.
+Write a query to determine which parts have begun the assembly process but are not yet finished. <br>

+Assumptions <br>
-Assumptions: parts_assembly table contains all parts currently in production, each at varying stages of the assembly process. <br>
+parts_assembly table contains all parts currently in production, each at varying stages of the assembly process. <br>
 An unfinished part is one that lacks a finish_date.

 ``` sql